denna211/UtilityCalculator/README.md

 - Amount: `Total current charges`.
 That is the line above the Ontario Electricity Rebate, and it includes electricity, water, wastewater and stormwater.
 The Invoice Total is deliberately not used.
 - Dates: the electric row of the Metering Information table on page 2.
 If that row cannot be read, the water row is used and the app says so.
+- Two Alectra layouts are supported.
+The older one has a single `Total current charges` line.
+The newer statement does not, so the amount is taken as `Your Total Electricity Charges` plus HST, which is the same base the old line represented: before the Ontario Electricity Rebate and before any balance carried forward.
+The card states the arithmetic when it does this.
+Its dates come from the From and To columns of the metering row.

 **City of Guelph water**